RishiGupta12/SerialPundit/drivers/cp210x-silicon-labs/linux/README.md

 ####Building
 ---------------------

 Build is done using make tool.
-Run build.sh shell script to build driver.
+Run build.sh shell script to build this driver.

 ####Installing
 ---------------------

-If you want to permanently install driver in system run install.sh script which will install driver at suitable place to make it ready to be used with modprobe tool.
+If you want to permanently install driver in system run install.sh script which will install driver at suitable place and make it ready to be used with modprobe tool.

 ####Loading/Running
 ---------------------

-When cp210x device is inserted into system, default Linux kernel drivers will take control of device.
+When cp210x device is inserted into system, default Linux kernel drivers will take control of the cp210x device.

-Run load.sh script which will unload default driver and load this driver for cp210x device.
+Run load.sh script which will unload default driver and load this driver for cp210x the inserted device.

 ####Debugging